georgievl/georgievl/README.md

 # Hi, I’m Lyubomir 👋

 - 🎓 Studying [Software Engineering](https://softuni.bg/curriculum) at **SoftUni**
-- 🐍 **Python** enthusiast — I’ve completed most of the backend track
+- 🐍 Passionate about **Python** and backend development
 - 💻 Currently diving into [Python Web](https://softuni.bg/modules/139/python-web/1541) with **Django**
-- 🚀 Always on the lookout for cool side-projects and new tech
+- 🚀 Always ready to dive into new projects

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House